Quality gates

 If the quality gate has not been computed then the Not computed message is displayed in the place where the quality gate status usually appears as illustrated below.

-Banner when the quality gate has not been computed.
+You will see this banner when the SonarQube Cloud quality gate has not been computed.

 The Set New Code Definition button is displayed as well in case no new code definition is set up.
 To fix this, click the button.
-For more details on setting up the definition, see About new code page.
+For more details on setting up the definition, see Quality standards and new code page.

 How quality gates are used